 Inventory: inventories decreased by 92.88 billion dollars in Q1.
 Seasonal adjustment of the business inventories to sales ratio ended at 1.23 in March.
 This is unchanged from March of 2020, but a slight uptick from February 2021.

 Capacity: tender rejections trending upward beginning in April.
-Truckload opportunities maintain ratio level since state economies began opening in July of 2020.
-Class 8 truck sales are contracting since peaking in November of 2020 at over 50,000 units sold.
+Truckload opportunities maintain ratio levels since state economies began opening in July of 2020.
+Class 8 truck sales are contracting since peaking in November 2020 at over 50,000 units sold.
 May’s unit orders were over 20,000 units.

 - Port Congestion: 22 container ships await entry in the LAX/ LGB ports.
-This is due to a backlog that has been ongoing since July of 2020 and the ramp up of Asian imports.
+This is due to a backlog that has been ongoing since July 2020 and the ramp-up of Asian imports.

 - Global container shortage: sea containers are not in the right place to meet the global demand due to the jagged opening of economies.
-Container rental fees and expense to reposition empty containers has resulted in cost increases.
+Container rental fees and expenses to reposition empty containers have resulted in cost increases.